UCAS code: K100

-MA Architecture includes a credited integrated practice work period in semester two of Year 3.
+MA (Hons) Architecture includes a credited integrated practice work period in semester two of Year 3.

-There are options for working and studying abroad in the honours years of our MA (Hons) programmes.
+You will have options to work or study abroad in the honours years of our MA (Hons) programmes.
 The integrated practice working period in Architecture allows for work abroad.

 How will I learn?